China says investigating human-to-human spread of bird flu

 China has warned that the number of infections, 82 so far, could rise.
 Most of the cases and 11 of the deaths have been in the commercial capital Shanghai.

-Feng Zijian, the director of the health emergency center at the Chinese Center for Disease Control and Prevention, told reporters on Wednesday that "we are paying close attention to these cases of family clusters.
+Feng Zijian, the director of the health emergency centre at the Chinese Centre for Disease Control and Prevention, told reporters on Wednesday that "we are paying close attention to these cases of family clusters.

 His comments were reported in a statement posted on the website of the National Health and Family Planning Commission.